 5. Sustainable hygiene: The use of microorganisms in stable hygiene and equipment cleaning offers an environmentally friendly and effective method for reducing pollutants and odors.

 These properties make microorganisms a valuable component of horse care and husbandry.
-In the following sections, we will examine their specific applications in detail and provide practical tips for using these little helpers.
+In the following sections, we will examine the specific areas of application in detail and provide practical tips for using these tiny helpers.